nicfv/dcTrackClient/README.md

 ```

 ## Obtain an API Token
 > Obtain an API token using the `Client.generateToken()` function provided.
-Re-authentication is not necessary, the API token will automatically be used in subsequent API calls.
+Re-authentication is not necessary, as the API token will automatically be used in subsequent API calls.
 The function returns the token's value in case the user wants to store the token for the next initialization of the API.

 ### Python
 ```py